 60 Years Later: The Alaska Constitution, History in Context

-In anticipation of the sixtieth anniversary of Alaska statehood, "60 Years Later: The Alaska Constitution, History in Context" was presented Friday, October 12, 2018 at the UAA/APU Consortium Library.
-The Constitution of the State of Alaska was adopted by the Alaska Constitutional Convention February 5, 1956; ratified by the people of Alaska April 24, 1956; and became operative with the formal proclamation of Alaska statehood on January 3, 1959.
+In anticipation of the 60th anniversary of Alaska statehood, "60 Years Later: The Alaska Constitution, History in Context" was presented Oct.
+12, 2018, at the UAA/APU Consortium Library.
+The Constitution of the State of Alaska was adopted by the Alaska Constitutional Convention on Feb.
+5, 1956; ratified by the people of Alaska on April 24, 1956; and became operative with the formal proclamation of Alaska statehood on Jan.
+3, 1959.

 This free symposium on the history of Alaska's constitution was co-sponsored by the UAA Justice Center and the Alaska Law Review in cooperation with the Historians Committee of the Alaska Bar Association.

 Ryan Fortson, J.D., Ph.D., of the UAA Justice Center coordinated the event.
 CLE Credits: The Alaska Bar Association approved this symposium for 4.5 CLE credits (including 1.5 Ethics credits)